Amaster0227/Amaster0227/README.md

 If you like my profile, please ⭐️ this repository!
 If you want to use this template, feel free to fork it.
 I welcome contributions to any of my repositories—submit PRs, issues, or email me at [ninx.work@gmail.com](mailto:ninx.work@gmail.com).
 If you’d like to meet and discuss proposals or ideas, book a slot via [Calendly](https://calendly.com/ninja-1337/meeting) (please describe your agenda in the booking).

 ---

-### How to Use This README

-1. Save this content in your `README.md` file in the `ninja-1337` repository on GitHub.
-2. Replace placeholder URLs (e.g., `https://github.com/ninja-1337/solana-nft-marketplace`, `ninx.work@gmail.com`, `https://t.me/ninja_1337`, `https://calendly.com/ninja-1337/meeting`) with your actual project, email, Telegram, and Calendly links.
-3. Upload images (e.g., `PotatoPowerClub.png`, `CryptoPig.png`, etc.) to your `ninja-1337` repository in a `projects/` folder and update the image paths in the Markdown (e.g., `https://github.com/ninja-1337/ninja-1337/blob/main/projects/PotatoPowerClub.png?raw=true`).
-4. Ensure your repository is public to display on your profile.

-### Notes

-- **Images**: Ensure project thumbnails are optimized (e.g., compress with TinyPNG) and uploaded to your repository.
-Use `?raw=true` to access raw files.
-- **Stats and Icons**: These require no additional setup beyond the URLs provided.
-GitHub Readme Stats, Skill Icons, and other services dynamically generate content.
-- **Customization**: Adjust the tech stack, projects, and personal details to reflect your exact experience and interests.
-- **Performance**: Keep images and external links optimized to avoid slowing down page loads.
-- **Automation**: Optionally use GitHub Actions to dynamically update stats or visitor counts (see my previous response for workflow examples).